OpenEx-Platform/docs/docs/usage/injects.md

 An inject is a one-time event that is played as part of your exercise.

-Several injects are available in the OpenEx platform:
+Several injects are available in the OpenBAS platform:

 - Challenge: allows to publish challenges to be realized by players
 - Email: allows to send emails to players